srsaurav0/HTML_CSS_Assignment/README.md

 Additional Considerations:

-    Responsiveness: Ensure the design adapts to different screen sizes using media queries.
+    Responsiveness: Ensures the design adapts to different screen sizes using media queries.